rpires71/milestone1/README.md

   ### PASS
   **The site uses semantic HTML5 elements appropriately, presents a logical heading hierarchy, and avoids misusing ARIA—meeting the intent of WCAG 2.1 SC 1.3.1 (Info and Relationships).**

+  **Minor recommendations**
+  - Ensure every page keeps exactly one H1, with subsequent sections as H2/H3 as needed (current structure appears consistent).
+  - As a final check for your submission, run the W3C HTML & CSS validators and address any non-critical warnings (none visible from the rendered output).
       </td>
    </tr>
 </table>